jacubero/VBF/Sphinx/source/using_d/example.rst

      return 0;
    }

 A set of files associated with the decimal representation of KASUMI S-boxes (S7.dec and S9.dec) are in the "Example" directory.
-If we use as input of the program above "S7.dec" (S7 Decimal representation), the output would be:
+If we use as input of the program above "S7.dec" (S7 Decimal representation), the output files would be:

 1. S7.ac (Autocorrelation Spectrum)
+2. S7.anf (ANF Table)
-2. S7.cy (Cycle structure)
+3. S7.cy (Cycle structure)
+4. S7.dp (Differential Profile)
-3. S7.lp (Linear Profile)
+5. S7.lp (Linear Profile)
-4. S7.tt (Truth Table)
-5. S7.anf (ANF Table)
 6. S7.ls (Linear structures): It is an empty vector because there is no linear structures
-7. S7.char	(Cryptographic criteria)
-8. S7.dp (Differential Profile)
-9. S7.pol (Polynomial representation)
+7. S7.pol (Polynomial representation)
+8. S7.tt (Truth Table)
-10. S7.wal (Walsh Spectrum)
+9. S7.wal (Walsh Spectrum)

 The same applies to S9 S-box analysis.